Megaupload's legal battle with labels and the DOJ: the full story

 Kim Dotcom's first TV interview post-arrest: 'I'm no copyright infringer'

-Megaupload founder Kim Dotcom was recently released on bail, and just gave his first TV interview since being arrested to New Zealand's 3 News.
-Predictably, he used the opportunity to come out with guns blazing against his critics and vowed to conquer his numerous legal issues.
-He has two main defenses: firstly that the site is far too large for him to police individual instances of piracy, and secondly that competitors like Mediafire and Fileserve provide the exact same service.
-Dotcom also...
+Megaupload founder Kim Dotcom has given his first TV interview since being arrested.
+He claims that the site is too large for him to police, and secondly that competitors like Mediafire and Fileserve do the exact same thing.

 Megaupload founder Kim Dotcom released on bail in New Zealand, not allowed to use the internet